Licoricia of Winchester

-Licoricia of Winchester (early 13th century – 1277) was a Jewish English moneylender.
-She has been described by historian Robert Stacey as "the most important Jewish woman in medieval England".
+Licoricia of Winchester (early 13th century – 1277) was an English Jewish businesswoman.

-She was an English moneylender, wife and mother, who despite the increasingly difficult circumstances of the Jews in thirteenth-century England, which involved regular, punitive taxation, arbitrary imprisonments, and increasing religious intolerance (Fourth Council of the Lateran, blood libel), advanced through advantageous marriages and business acumen.
-She appears to have had a close relationship with King Henry III.

 Life

-Licoricia's name reflects a fashion in early thirteenth-century England, among Christian and Jewish women, for exotic names such as Floria, Saffronia, Almonda, Preciosa, Bellassez and Comtissa, and while these names were sometimes replicated in different families, Licoricia appears not to have been such a popular choice.
+The birth date of Licoricia is unknown, but she was most likely born in the early 13th century.
+Her name means "sweet meat."
+Licoricia's name reflects a fashion in early 13th-century England for exotic names among Christian and Jewish women, though Licoricia appears not to have been such a popular choice.
 This partly explains why her life and career show up more clearly in the record.

-Licoricia first appears in records in 1234, as a young widow with three sons, Cokerel, Benedict, Lumbard, and a daughter, Belia.
+Licoricia first appears in records in 1234 as a young widow with three sons, Cockerel, Benedict, and Lumbard, and a daughter, Belia.
 Her financing activities are documented from the early 1230s, when she lent money in association with other Jews, as well as by herself with an attorney.
-She was one of perhaps 1% of the Jewish population working at the highest level of financial dealing; other Jews were involved in a variety of occupations such as metalwork, scribes, doctors, lawyers, wetnurses, midwives, tradesmen and pedlars.

-In 1242, she married her second husband David of Oxford (d.
-1244), who was known as the richest Jew in England.
-He wanted to marry her so much that he divorced his wife Muriel and Henry III prevented the English Beth Din putting obstacles before his remarriage.
-They had a son, Asher, nicknamed Sweteman, born in 1243.
-However, Licoricia was detained by the King at the Tower of London for surety for the King's portion of David's estate upon her husband's death in 1244.
+In 1242, she married her second husband, David of Oxford, who was known as the richest Jew in England.
+He wanted to marry her so much that he divorced his wife Muriel, and Henry III prevented the English Beth Din putting obstacles before his remarriage.
+They had a son, Asher, nicknamed Sweteman, born in 1243.Licoricia was detained by the King at the Tower of London for surety for the King's portion of David's estate upon her husband's death in 1244.
 This portion totalled 5,000 marks.
 From this, 4,000 marks were used to fund the rebuilding of Westminster Abbey and the shrine to Edward the Confessor.
+Rebecca Abrams writes in Licoricia of Winchester: Power and Prejudice in Medieval England that the price Licoricia paid for repurchasing her husband David of Oxford’s estate after his death was 5,000 marks (a mark was 2/3 of a pound): "Of this, 4,000 marks was earmarked for the building of a chapel at Westminster Abbey to house a lavish shrine to Edward the Confessor (1003–1066), whom Henry III had made his patron saint.
+Licoricia was also ordered to pay an additional sum of £2,500 as a personal contribution to the new chapel."
+Of this shrine, only the base now exists.
-Upon her release, in September 1244, Licoricia returned to live with her family in Winchester, where she continued David's business and began further enterprises of her own.

-Over the next 30 years, Licoricia became a highly influential business woman, financing people across Southern England.
-At the time there were several important female Jews in the field, including Chera and Belia.
+Upon her release in September 1244, Licoricia returned to live with her family in Winchester, where she continued David's business and began further enterprises of her own.
+Over the next 30 years, Licoricia became a businesswoman, financing people across Southern England.
 Her clients included King Henry III and his wife Queen Eleanor of Provence and notable nobles, including Simon de Montfort, 6th Earl of Leicester prior to his rebellion in the Second Barons' War (1264–1267).